SFDO-Tooling/CumulusCI/docs/robot_new.rst

 |        |                   | from each other.
 They can also align data for readability.                 |
 +--------+-------------------+----------------------------------------------------------------------------+

-For more details on robot syntax, visit the official `robot syntax documentation <http://robotframework.org/robotframework/2.9.2/RobotFrameworkUserGuide.html#test-data-syntax>`_.
+For more details on Robot syntax, visit the official `robot syntax documentation <http://robotframework.org/robotframework/2.9.2/RobotFrameworkUserGuide.html#test-data-syntax>`_.

 Settings